aofarrel/Dockstore-Dictionary/outputs/output.rst

 ---
 *abbreviation for* National Institute of Health

-	An American government institution, part of the Department of Health and Human Services, that engages in medical research.
+	An American government institution, part of the Department of Health and Human Services (HHS), that engages in medical research.

 Further reading: `<https://www.nih.gov/>`_